 Fortunately, these will be non-issues for specialist lenders.
 In fact, bridging lenders saw completions, applications and loan books total £1.4bn in the 3 months to September 2022.
 A 15.9% increase on the previous quarter, and the sixth month in a row where the value of completions exceeded £1bn.

 Here at MFS, we lent throughout the pandemic and we have no plans to slow down in the aftermath.
 We assess deals on the value of the underlying assets, and the strength of the exit strategy.
 We understand how the real financial world works.
 More importantly, we know that your income history is unlikely to have been “normal” over the last few years.
+So, no matter if you received support through SEISS or furlough, mortgages and bridging loans from MFS are still accessible to you.

 Furthermore, we can work with any blips on your record.
 We’ll look at your entire picture, and not just define you by negativity.
 We want to hear from you even if you’ve been through defaults, CCJs, or bankruptcies – let alone parking disputes.